mnj98/AI-Backgrounds/README.md

 ## Implementation
 The implementation is broken into two main parts: front-end and back-end.
 The front end is implemented in Angular, a TypeScript framework for building web-apps.
 The code for the Angular components can be found in `src/app/...`.
+The important files there would probably be `gen-background.component.ts` / `.html` and `home.component.ts` / `.html`.
+This is where the main logic for the front end is happening.
 The back-end is a Flask server, written in Python, that serves the web-app and handles AI functionality.
 See `server.py` for the server code.
 Because of networking limitations, the server with the GPU, which is required for training and inference, is a separate machine from the one that serves the web-app.
 This GPU machine also runs a Flask server which is connected using